d12frosted/elpa-mirror/gnu/denote-readme.txt

   user may choose to delete the unsaved buffer, thus not creating a new note ([The `denote-save-buffer-after-creation' option]).

+  This option also applies to notes affected by the renaming commands (`denote-rename-file' and related).

-  If `denote-save-buffer-after-creation' is set to a non-nil value, such buffers are saved automatically.
+  If this user option is set to a non-nil value, such buffers are saved automatically.
+The assumption is that the user who opts in to this feature is familiar with the `denote-rename-file' operation (or related) and knows it is reliable ([Renaming files]).

 [Points of entry] See section 3

 [The `denote-save-buffer-after-creation' option] See section 3.1.5

+[Renaming files] See section 4

 3.1.6 The `denote-date-prompt-use-org-read-date' option